Claudemir (footballer, born 1988)

-Claudemir Domingues de Souza (born 27 March 1988), commonly known as Claudemir, is a Brazilian professional footballer who plays as a midfielder for Portuguese club Vizela.
+Claudemir Domingues de Souza (born 27 March 1988), commonly known as Claudemir, is a Brazilian professional footballer who plays as a midfielder for Comercial-SP.

 Career

 Born in Macaúbas, Claudemir began his career with São Carlos, before joining Dutch club Vitesse in February 2008.
 He moved to Danish club Copenhagen in June 2010, and Belgian club Club Brugge in January 2015.

 On 18 July 2017, Claudemir signed a two season-contract with Saudi club Al-Ahli.

 After just one season in Saudi Arabia, he joined Portuguese side Braga.
 In January 2020 he moved from Braga to Turkish side Sivasspor.

 On 27 July 2021 he joined Portuguese club Vizela.

+On 30 August 2023, Claudemir signed a one-year contract with Croatian Football League club Slaven Belupo.